CybernetiX-S3C/CybernetiX-S3C.github.io/main/README.md

 python3 E-ntel.py --domain cia.gov --source google --verbose 3
 ```

 --------------------------------------------------------------------------------------------------------------------------------

 ## **21. Truth**

 Information Gathering tool for a Website or IP address.
-I have used pieces from my <a href="Snapcraft.io/infosploit" target="_blank"><span style="color: blue">Infosploit</span></a> and my latest E-ntel.
+I have used pieces from my [Infosploit](Snapcraft.io/infosploit) and my latest [E-ntel](https://cybernetix-s3c.github.io/main/E-ntel).
 Truth can work in any operating system if they have and support Python 2, Python 3, and Ruby.

 # Features